I thought I’d made up the title ‘marketing coach’. I was under the impression I might be the only one!

 But after a quick google, I found that there are other marketing coaches but we’re a ragtag bunch with not-a-lot in common.

 Some marketing coaches can help you to get more out of your social media or to plan your content.
+Some are more akin to a business coach.

 This is my stab at a definition of small business marketing coach: